 Elneny was very successful at the Swiss side FC Basel and made the move to Arsenal in January 2016.
 Since that time he has played a limited role at the club, although the experience of playing under Arsene Wenger and alongside superstars like Alexis Sanchez and Mesut Ozil will help both he and his Egyptian teammates when he joins the squad in Russia.

 Ahmed Elmohamady (Midfielder / Wing Back)

-Elmohamady has made 74 appearances for the Pharoahs dating back to 2007, and has spent the bulk of his playing career in the English Premier League and Championship with Sunderland, Hull City and now Aston Villa.
-If Salah is utilised on the right in a similar role to how he plays for Liverpool, these two could link up and form a very potent attack for Egypt.
+Elmohamady has made 74 appearances for the Pharaohs dating back to 2007 and has spent the bulk of his playing career in the English Premier League and Championship with Sunderland, Hull City and now Aston Villa.
+If Salah is utilized on the right in a similar role to how he plays for Liverpool, these two could link up and form a very potent attack for Egypt.

 The Coach - Hector Cuper

 Hector Cuper is an Argentine manager who made 567 professional appearances as a centre back in the 1970s and 1980s.
 He has coached since 1993 and held the reigns at Valencia and Inter Milan as well as at clubs in the Greek, UAE and Turkish domestic leagues.
 His only prior national team experience was at the head of Georgia.

 Cuper took over as Egyptian manager in 2015 and has been very successful.
 He led the side to the final of the 2017 African Cup of Nations and currently holds a 63.33% winning record with the national team, with 19 wins from his 30 games in charge.
 This is the best percentage he has obtained during his managerial career.

 Egypt's last match was the World Cup Qualifier against Ghana on November 12th, 2017.
 As the team had already qualified, there were a number of changes made to the side that beat Congo a month earlier.